delendum-xyz/delendum.xyz/fellow.markdown

 ## Development Fellowship

 If you are interested in applying to the development fellowship, please fill out [the form here](/fellowship/development).
-We will evaluate applications on a rolling basis.

 <table>
 <thead>